 The practice kept detailed dental care records containing information about the patients' current dental needs, past treatment and medical histories.
+We found some inconsistencies in the standard of record keeping between the clinicians.
+This was discussed with the principal dentist who told us they would review this.
 The dentists assessed patients' treatment needs in line with recognised guidance.